The latest version is V1.2 (released November 28, 2016)

-MSWEP has been validated at global scale using hydrological modeling for approximately 9000 catchments and using independent precipitation data from 125 FLUXNET stations.
-The dataset was found to perform favorably compared to popular gauge-adjusted precipitation datasets such as CPC Unified, TMPA 3B42, GPCP-1DD, and WFDEI-CRU.
+MSWEP has been validated at global scale using (i) hydrological modeling for approximately 9000 catchments and (ii) independent precipitation data from 125 FLUXNET stations.
+In both validation exercises MSWEP was found to perform favorably compared to popular gauge-adjusted precipitation datasets such as CPC Unified, TMPA 3B42, GPCP-1DD, and WFDEI-CRU.
 MSWEP was selected as the main precipitation forcing for the state-of-the-art evaporation model GLEAM and for Tier-2 of the EU-FP7 project eartH2Observe.
 For more information about MSWEP, see the following open-access paper:

 The latest MSWEP technical documentation, including the version history and examples on how to read the data with MATLAB and Python, can be viewed here.